emory-courses/computational-linguistics/doc/quizzes.md

 ### Letter of Intent

-Write a letter of intent that includes the followings:
+Create a PDF file called `loi.pdf` and write the following three contents:

 * The title of your project.
 * The name, discipline, and email address of each team member.